HeidiKarkkainen/Data-Structures-and-Algorithms/TOOLS.md

 This readme instructs you what tools are needed and where to get them.

+Tool installations and the setup (details in [SETUP.MD](SETUP.md)) are demonstrated in the [course video](https://youtu.be/5Mc8jyl76qA).

+Another [demo video](https://youtu.be/TzN7wTrvejI) (13min 50s) focuses more on basics of command prompt and Windows developer settings.
+If you are not familiar with these, take a look at that video.

 ## Tools

 The tools that are used in this course and you need to install, are: